If you are heading to Bali in the next few days, you better read on to find out about Nyepi, the day of silence!

 When we were checking in, the had staff acted like we were insane to be checking out the next day.
 They kept repeating, ‘You’re only staying for one night??’

-But once in our room, we learned, thanks to the lovely brochures that the Kuta Seaview hotel had made up for their guests, that Nyepi really was as extreme as the staff were implying.
+I assumed they were just encouraging us to book another night, but we got to our room, we learned, thanks to the lovely brochures that the Kuta Seaview hotel had made up for their guests, that Nyepi really was as extreme as the staff were implying.

 You cannot go outside.